Introduction

 \end{align*}

-Again, let’s use the combinatorial argument to derive $(\heartsuit)$.
+Here too, let’s use combinatorial arguments to derive $(\heartsuit)$.

-The expression to be expanded is written as follows
+We write the expression to be expanded as

 (x_1+x_2+\cdots+x_m)^{n}=\underbrace{(x_1+x_2+\cdots+x_m)\cdots(x_1+x_2+\cdots+x_m)}_{n \text { factors }}